This is more than an inn.

 People and place are inextricably tangled up with one another on Fogo Island.
 It is crucial to hear stories from the people who have lived here before truly being able feel this place and understand how everything fits together.
 Fogo Islanders are naturally friendly people: whether on the ferry ride or during a music festival, visitors are bound to strike up a conversation with a local person.
 This is just a part of the culture – it’s how we are.

 Unique to Fogo Island Inn, our Community Host Program matches a person from the local community with guests of the Inn to help orient them to the Island.
-Our community hosts are passionate, lifelong Fogo Islanders who are pleased to offer their insights into the Island’s natural and cultural heritage.
+Our Community Hosts are passionate, lifelong Fogo Islanders who are pleased to offer their insights into the Island’s natural and cultural heritage.
 They have fished the Island’s shores, picked its berries, climbed its rocks, driven its roads, and walked its trails hundreds of times over.
 They are intimately connected to their home and eager to pass on their extensive knowledge of Fogo Island’s culture and history to our guests.

-Our community hosts will guide you through the curiosities and particularities of each of our Seven Seasons.
+Our Community Hosts will guide you through the curiosities and particularities of each of our Seven Seasons.
 Activities extend to a range of indoor and outdoor cultural, marine, natural, and artistic forays.
-Each stay at the Inn includes a half-day customized Island orientation with a community host.
+Each stay at the Inn includes a half-day customized Island orientation with a Community Host.
 The Community Host Program is led by Sandra Cull, who was born and raised on Fogo Island.

 Fogo Island Inn innovates with local produce and uses the bounty of the North Atlantic to express the richness of the Island’s locality.

 The Island’s subarctic landscape and maritime climate offer their shares of both challenges and blessings when it comes to food.
 The Island’s soil is not plentiful but it is rich in nutrients and ideal for growing many staples such as potatoes, turnips, and onions.
-The culinary team pays homage to traditional storage and preservation techniques but employing the use of root cellars to preserve fresh and pickled foods and by incorporating traditional salt cod into his inventive recipes.
+The culinary team pays homage to traditional storage and preservation techniques by employing the use of root cellars to preserve fresh and pickled foods and by incorporating traditional salt cod into their inventive recipes.
 The Inn’s food showcases the richness of the Island’s locality by making use of foods native to the Island as well as engaging the best additions from our traditional trading partners.
 At the same time as the Inn’s food incorporates the Island’s plentiful edible offerings, we also import ingredients such as chocolate, vanilla, molasses, and, of course, fine wines from Canada, USA, and our historical trading partners: France, Italy, Spain, and Portugal.

 Fogo Islanders have historically hunted, grown, foraged, and caught their food both out of necessity and for pleasure.
-We carry on these traditions by foraging for berries, supporting local growers and fishers, and exploring the barrens surrounding the Inn in search of the perfect garnish for our culinary creations.
+We carry on these traditions by foraging for berries, supporting community growers and fishers, and exploring the barrens surrounding the Inn in search of the perfect garnish for our culinary creations.
 Savoring Fogo Island Inn’s food is a cultural experience combining the best of Fogo Island’s customary foodways with the exciting forward-thinking of contemporary cuisine.